RetroDECK/RetroDECK/README.md

 **Can I help?**\
 Of course, any help is appreciated.

-If you want to build on your machine for developing or just testing purposes:
+If you want to build the RetroDECK flatpak on your machine for developing or just testing purposes:
 ```
 git clone --recursive https://github.com/XargonWan/RetroDECK.git
 cd RetroDECK